Top Temples & Places of Worship in Mumbai

 Dadar Gurudwara (Guru Nanak Darbar), Dadar

-The Sikh gurudwaras of Mumbai are welcoming to everyone, and the langar (community kitchen) tradition means anyone can sit and share a simple meal regardless of background.
+Mumbai’s Sikh gurudwaras welcome everyone, and the langar (community kitchen) tradition means anyone can sit and share a simple meal regardless of background.
 The Dadar gurudwara is central and easy to reach, and it embodies the spirit of seva (selfless service) that defines Sikh worship.

-- Langar: Free community meals are served; it is customary to eat with humility and gratitude rather than treating it as a free buffet.
+- Langar: free community meals are served; eat with humility and gratitude rather than treating it as a free buffet.

 Several neighbourhoods including Sion and the wider central suburbs have active gurudwaras where the Guru Granth Sahib is read and kirtan fills the hall.
 Guru Nanak Jayanti is the most vibrant time to visit, with processions and langar on a large scale.